 - Once you have customized the trigger event, you can confirm by clicking on Save, and the next step in the automation setup will be displayed.

 How can I delete the trigger in the Automation Builder?

 At the bottom of each trigger configuration window, you have the option to delete only this specific trigger and not the complete automation:

 How can I configure the action event?

-This adjustment step is covering the action that the automation trigger you have just defined will generate.
+- This adjustment step covers the action the automation trigger you have just defined will generate.

-You can use the search bar to locate the option which suits your own use case.
-Read more about using our in-app Automation Builder here.
+- You can use the search bar to locate the option which suits your use case.
+You can read more about using our in-app automation Builder here.

 How can I configure the "Send for signature" action?

 You can read more about this configuration step here.

 Once you have everything done, click on Save to confirm the configuration of the Task is done automation and then Publish in the upper right-hand corner.